 In keeping us both safe within face to face sessions.
 Please wear a face mask on arrival, we sit socially distanced during our counselling session, hand sanitizer or hand washing facilities are available.
 I sanitize all area between counselling sessions.
 Individually wrapped tissues are available.
 I will provide you with a bottle of water, although you are welcome to bring your own drinks.

 Thank you for your understanding at this difficult time.

 What happens in our first session?

 The first session, like all other sessions will be for 60 minutes, and will include our 'counselling agreement'.
-The first session is also to talk about what is going on for you, so that I can understand the issues you wish to explore and what you hope to gain from counselling.
-In this time you can consider whether you feel comfortable with me as your counsellor, because finding the right counsellor is important to the therapeutic relationship, and also to consider if the Person-centred approach feels right for you.
+The first session is to talk about what is going on for you, to enable understanding of the issues you wish to explore and what you hope to gain from counselling.
+In this time you can consider whether you feel comfortable with me as your counsellor, because finding the right counsellor is important to the therapeutic relationship, and also to consider if my way of working feels right for you.

 What if I cannot make it to a session?